CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

 1. Go to the _Breaking Bad_ Series configuration page - you can quickly access it by searching for the title in the top left search bar (next to the TCM logo).

 2. Just below the poster is a set of action buttons.
+Click the
-Click the `Refresh Episode Data` button.
-TCM will now query your global Episode Data Source for new Episodes.
+<span class="example md-button">Refresh Episode Data</span> button.
+TCM will now
+query your global Episode Data Source for new Episodes.

     !!! note "Scheduled Task"